UniversalDependencies/docs/_en-overview/migration-guidelines.md

 `ref` relations in SD are still annotated as `ref` in UD.

-Note that referents are only part of th _enhanced_ UD representation.
+Note that referents are only part of the _enhanced_ UD representation.

 #### GrammaticalRelation object:
 `edu.stanford.nlp.trees.UniversalEnglishGrammaticalRelations.REFERENT`